This rule is established by authority conferred upon the chancellor of higher education in section 3333.04 of the Revised Code.

 (a) Categories of support are limited to new construction, expansion or renovation of existing research facilities, and/or the purchase of major research equipment and instrumentation to be used for research and research-oriented instructional programs.

 (b) "Major awards" means total project costs of two hundred and fifty thousand dollars or more.
 The minimum action fund commitment is sixty thousand dollars and the maximum is three million dollars.

-A list of all agencies and/or programs considered to have national peer review will be available from the board of regents.
+A list of all agencies and/or programs considered to have national peer review will be available from the Ohio department of higher education.

 (d) Action fund commitments are conditional and pledged in support of a specific project proposal and for a limited period of time.
 If the designated sponsor does not support the proposal within the stipulated period of time, the pledge of support is canceled.

 (e) The action fund is intended as an enhancement that strengthens a proposal that an institution would submit in any case; it is not a substitute for institutional commitment.
 Action funds shall be used only for capital expenditures and only to match institutional capital expenditures of an equal or greater amount; the sponsor's funds may or may not be for capital costs.
 Action funds shall match only cash-cost sharing.

 (i) The action fund contribution may be used to replace up to fifty per cent of the institution's required match or participation.

 (ii) If there is no required level of institutional participation or matching, action funds may be used to match up to fifty per cent of the institutional cost share.